The Society

 The objectives of the ISLRR are:

-• to stimulate scientific research in the field of LOW VISION and in the field of rehabilitation of people with LOW VISION.
+• to advance scientific research in the field of vision impairment and the rehabilitation of individuals with vision impairment, fostering innovation and evidence-based practices.

-• to promote the exchange of information in these fields.
+• to promote the exchange of information, ideas, and best practices among researchers, clinicians, and professionals in these fields.

 The society aims to achieve these goals by:

-• coordinating and distributing information by means of courses, workshops, symposia and international conferences.
+• coordinating and distributing information through a variety of educational and professional events, including courses, workshops, symposia, and international conferences, to foster learning and collaboration.